wikimedia/kasocki/README.md

 ## TODO

 - Feedback to client if their assignment offset does not exist anymore
-- tests for utils.js
-- make kafka functions in utils.js work with KafkaConsumer metadata instead of consumer to make testing easier.
 - tests for kafkaEventHandlers
 - Filter for array values
 - filter glob wildcards?